1. Top safety tips

 - Exchange money in banks, your hotel or in currency exchange bureaus rather than through street spruikers to avoid being robbed or given counterfeit money.

 - Food and drink spiking can occur in Peru, so don't accept items offered to you by strangers or leave anything you plan to eat or drink unattended.

 - Petty crimes such as pickpocketing and bag snatching are also common, particularly in crowded areas such as hotels, restaurants and bars.
 Keep your belongings close at all times and don't leave anything unattended.
 Be cautious before and after using an ATM.

 - Thieves target baggage placed in overhead racks or under seats on buses and trains, particularly on the Lima, Ica, Nazca and Cusco routes.
 Keep your possessions close and avoid falling asleep or getting distracted.

 - So-called express kidnappings, where you might be forced to take money out of an ATM by a crook, have been known to happen in Peru.

-- Unlicensed taxis can be dangerous, particularly in Lima, Arequipa and Cusco.
+- Unlicensed taxis can be dangerous.
 Stick to official taxi counters at airports and ask your hotel or restaurant to help you book registered taxis.